off-by-some/fynx/docs/generation/markdown/conditionals.md

 ## Real-World Example: Form Validation

-Form validation is perfect for conditional observables:
+Form validation is perfect for conditional observables with the `&` operator:

 ```python
 email = observable("")